shizunge/blocky-lists-updater/README.md

 ## Related projects

-You may also want to check my [blocky Postgresql dashboard](https://github.com/shizunge/blocky-postgresql).
+You may also like my [blocky Postgresql dashboard](https://github.com/shizunge/blocky-postgresql).